 If trait A is incompletely expressed, we obtain the category of Passive Aggressive types."
 The term "passive aggressive" here simply means that the trait of aggression is partially inhibited.
 We append one minus sign (–) or two minus signs (=) to the letter A, according to whether trait A is only partially or profoundly inhibited:

 Passive Aggressive types may be prone to submissive behavior.
 For purposes of identification, we call the A= types "compliant types" and the A– types "non-compliant types".
 In dominant-submissive relationships, non-compliant types can play either the dominant or submissive role, depending on the partner, while compliant types will typically seek to play the submissive role.

 Caricatures of the NPA types

 This site contains caricatures of the various NPA character types, excerpted from our book, "NPA Theory of Personality".
 We suggest that you begin with the sanguine N type.
 Note that the detailed descriptions of the various character types are caricatures that are meant to greatly magnify the specific characteristics, and foibles, of the various types and are not meant to be taken literally.
-The pejorative aspects of the descriptions may be considered to be the potential "worst" qualities of the various types.

 Following Karen Horney, we sometimes use masculine pronouns to describe the individuals, although the descriptions apply both to males and females.
 Unfortunately, in the English language there is no good way to avoid this.